AvivShuster/Fire-Detection-Final-Project/README.md

 # Fire-Detection-Final-Project

-An autonomous robotic fire detection using Deep Learning
+An autonomous robotic fire detection using Deep Learning **YOLOv5 algorithm and Rasberry pi 4** (2GB RAM)

 As the name suggests, this project includes two different parts:<br>
 1. Fire Detection using custom dataset and Transfer Learning with YOLOv5 algorithm.